logicalclocks/hopsworks/docs/admin/oauth2/create-client.md

 acquire a _client id_ and a _client secret_.
 An example on how to create a client using [Okta](https://www.okta.com/) identity provider can be found [here](./create-okta-client.md).

-After acquiring the _client id_ and _client secret_ create the client in Hopsworks by clicking _add another identity provider_ in the [Authentication configuration page](../auth.md).
+After acquiring the _client id_ and _client secret_ create the client in Hopsworks by [enabling OAuth2](../auth.md)
+and clicking on _add another identity provider_ in the [Authentication configuration page](../auth.md).
 Then set base uri of your identity provider in _Connection URL_ give a name to your identity provider (the name will be used in the login page as an alternative login method) and set the _client id_ and _client secret_ in their respective fields,  as shown in the figure below.

 <figure>
   <a  href="../../../assets/images/admin/oauth2/register-app.png">